 Long Beach (Kecil)

 Long Beach is the most famous beach on the Perhentian Islands and the main hub of activity on Kecil.
-The beach stretches for several hundred meters of powdery white sand backed by palm trees and budget accommodations.
-The water is impossibly turquoise and generally calm during the dry season, making it excellent for swimming.
-The far right end of the beach, past the boulders, hides a particularly beautiful section where the water is crystal clear and the crowds thin out considerably.
-Long Beach faces east, making it the spot for spectacular sunrises.
+Several hundred meters of powdery white sand, backed by palm trees and budget guesthouses, fronts water that is impossibly turquoise and generally calm during the dry season.
+The far right end of the beach, past the boulders, hides a particularly beautiful section where the crowds thin out and the water stays crystal clear.
+Long Beach faces east, so the sunrises here are worth setting an alarm for.

 Coral Bay (Kecil)

-Coral Bay sits on the western side of Kecil and is named after the abundant coral visible in the shallow waters just offshore.
-The snorkeling here is excellent, with sea turtles, reef sharks, and colorful tropical fish regularly spotted within swimming distance of the beach.
-The beach is smaller and more intimate than Long Beach, and because it faces west, it is the premier sunset-watching location on either island.
+Coral Bay sits on the western side of Kecil and takes its name from the abundant coral visible in the shallow water just offshore.
+The snorkeling here is excellent — sea turtles, reef sharks, and colorful tropical fish are regularly spotted within swimming distance of the beach.
+The beach is smaller and more intimate than Long Beach, and because it faces west, it is the premier sunset-watching spot on either island.
 Several cafes set up beachside seating specifically for the evening light show.

 Adam and Eve Beach (Kecil)